-WHAT IS A READER?
+WHAT IS A LICENCED LAY MINISTER (READER)?

 The ministry of individual Readers varies according to their gifting and mission context.
 Whilst most Readers minister collaboratively as part of a team of lay and ordained ministers some work very much on the margins of society sharing God’s love and message of hope to those who may not yet know it.